About these ads

 Or not.

-Whatever your name is — however your last sounds with my first — I try not to think of you.
+Whatever your name is — I try not to think of you.
 I know better than to imagine and create illustrations and hopes of what you look like or how your voice resonates in my head without actually, ever meeting you.
 I know that believing in things that feel impossible or totally out of reach at this moment can only make me feel worse.
 Especially if everything I dreamt of, everything I’ve considered true about love and marriage someday just become things I once thought would happen, instead of things that are.
 How can I think of you – you, with eyes I haven’t locked with, lips I haven’t actually kissed – when you’re just someone I’ve never known?
 How can I think of you without one hundred percent knowing your existence is something I can depend on?

 That you’re someone I can believe in?